n8acl/hammy-discord-bot/README.md

 python3 hammy_bot.py
 ```

-It should say "<bot Name> has connected to Discord".
+It should say "< Bot Name > has connected to Discord".
 Once that is done, hit CTRL-A-D to disconnect from the screen session.
 If something ever happens, you can reconnect to the session by typing:

 ```bash
 screen -R hammy-discord-bot